-The Molecular Medicine Unit (MMU) was established in March 2002, with the aim of providing consultancy services in Molecular Diagnosis, DNA typing and to promote research and training in infectious/vector-borne/inherited diseases.
+The Molecular Medicine Unit (MMU) was established in March 2002 with the aim of providing consultancy services in Molecular Diagnosis, DNA typing and to promote research and training in Molecular Biology especially focusing on human diseases and vectors.

-Currently the Unit is engaged in providing molecular diagnostic services for an array of infectious diseases including Dengue, Chikungunya, Hepatitis B, Hepatitis C, Tuberculosis, Malaria, Leishmaniasis, Leptospirosis, Japanese encephalitis and Filariasis.
-The MMU is also engaged in providing human DNA typing services for establishment of identity in disputed paternity cases and forensic cases.
+At present, the MMU is engaged in providing molecular diagnostic services for infectious diseases including Dengue, Chikungunya, Viral Hepatitis B, Viral Hepatitis C, Tuberculosis and Leishmaniasis.
+The MMU is also engaged in providing human DNA typing services for the judiciary to establish paternity in disputed paternity cases and to establish identity in forensic cases.